-My Pop Pop was in town for my graduation, so I convinced him to take a few pics with me.
-He’s such a cutie!
+My Pop Pop came to TX for my graduation, so I convinced him to take a few pics with me.
+He's such a cutie!
 He kept making me laugh while we were taking pictures.

-Pop Pop and I took pictures again after we got dressed up for my graduation ceremony.
+Pop Pop and I look sharp all dressed up for my graduation ceremony, don't we? 🙂

 I kept my makeup simple and classic for graduation.
 This classic Audrey Hepburn look would be great if you want to recreate something similar.

 My necklace and earrings are the Kendra Scott ‘Danielle' Drop Earrings in Gold/Turquoise and the Kendra Scott ‘Rayne' Stone Tassel Pendant Necklace in Gold/Turquoise.
 Here are a few classic turquoise styles similar to the ones I picked.